Home » Blog » Lane Splitting in Arizona: Is It Legal or Not

 Difference Between Lane Splitting And Filtering

+• Lane splitting involves riding a motorcycle between lanes of moving traffic, typically to move ahead during congestion.
 Lane splitting is not allowed in Arizona, primarily because of the increased risk it poses to both motorcyclists and drivers, especially when vehicles are moving at different speeds.

+• Lane filtering, on the other hand, involves motorcycles moving between stopped vehicles, usually at intersections.
 Lane filtering has recently been legalized in Arizona under certain conditions (A.R.S. § 28-903.1).
 Lane filtering is permitted only when traffic is at a complete stop, there are at least 2 lanes of travel in the same direction, the speed limit does not exceed 45 mph, and motorcyclists must proceed cautiously and at low speeds (15 mph or less).
 The intent is to reduce the risk of rear-end collisions by allowing motorcyclists to position themselves ahead of traffic, minimizing their exposure to being hit from behind.
-This distinction is important, as it highlights the different circumstances under which each maneuver is allowed or prohibited.

 Changes to the Arizona Lane Splitting Law